Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Experiments

+\pdfdiff{To further demonstrate the generality of our approach, we also perform additional real-world experiments using the open-sourced Wan2.2 and HunyuanVideo models~\cite{hunyuanvideo}.
+Notably, \methodname{} surpasses Pi0.5, achieving a 35\% higher average success rate on the 7 seen tasks and a 54\% higher success rate on the 7 unseen tasks.
+Related results are provided in Appendix~\ref{app:hunyuan}.}

-Quantitative results of our superior generation ability are shown in unseen scenarios of Table~\ref{tab:test_acc}.
+\paragraph{H2: Generalization Ability.} For the simulation benchmark, we show that our model generalizes effectively to randomized scenarios, despite being trained only on clean scenarios (see Appendix~\ref{app:experimental-results}).
+For real-world experiments, quantitative results of our superior generation ability are shown in unseen scenarios of Table~\ref{tab:test_acc}.
 We also provide some demonstrations in Figure~\ref{fig:method-demo}, where \methodname{} demonstrates robust generalization to unseen tasks and backgrounds with strong semantic understanding.
 In Appendix~\ref{app:vis}, we present more visualizations, including failure cases.

 \paragraph{H3: Effectiveness of Pre-training.} We evaluate the video generation quality of the original Vidu 2.0 model and our pre-trained version over the unseen target domain using VBench~\cite{vbench}.
 As is shown in Table~\ref{tab:pre-training}, we find that pre-training using large-scale robotic videos under our unified observation space enhances both the consistency and quality of generated frames, which are important for robot control tasks.